 broadband is here

 With the news that BT's Fibre To The Premises (FTTP) trial was ending, some people in the village now have three choices when it comes to their broadband service - a new commercial contract using the FTTP cable, FTTC (to the cabinet), which completes its connection from the Wheatsheaf fibre cabinet using existing copper cabling, or Alton BroadBand, the community service set up by five households in Chedworth Place in 2011 and still serving around 40 village properties.

 With both the FTTP and FTTC services not available to all, Alton BroadBand's internet connection is still the only option for some and so ABB will continue to operate even though the FTTP infrastructure provides a commercial option now.

-ABB would not be able to operate without the kind help of St. Mary's Church, Anna and Kev at the Wheatsheaf, Jackie and Rick at the White Horse, Dave Connolly in the Close, Bob and Priscilla Amos and Sarah at Tattingstone Place for allowing us to use their premises to transmit the broadband from our wired source to homes in the village.
+ABB would not be able to operate without the kind help of St. Mary's Church, Anna and Kev at the Wheatsheaf, Lisa and Simon at the White Horse, Dave Connolly in the Close, Bob and Priscilla Amos and Sarah at Tattingstone Place for allowing us to use their premises to transmit the broadband from our wired source to homes in the village.
 And the work could not have been completed without Nick Hall, Dean Welbourn and Tom Whitehouse of Welcoms and our vewry own Geoff together with Paul Moore, our local electrician (details on our Trusted Traders page).